 The center’s unique location serves as the focus for research our students conduct off the coast of our beautiful ocean-side campus in southern Maine, just 90 miles north of Boston.
-The MSC considers Maine its unique “living laboratory.”
+The center considers Maine its unique “living laboratory.”

 Our facilities contain innovative Marine Learning Laboratories that involve students, faculty and researchers in “Ocean Clusters” that prepare UNE graduates for the full range of coastal careers.
 Students learn from professors, from visiting thought-leaders, and from one another, but most of all from working as young marine scientists and marine entrepreneurs.